Protect your data, and prevent corporate espionage

 Is somebody eavesdropping on me?

-Given that spying is done secretly, how do you know you are bugged, being eavesdropped on?
+Given that spying is done secretly, how do you know you are bugged and being eavesdropped on?
 It is hard to find out.
 Security consultant Jethro Pijlman of security firm Infinite Risks cites one important clue: "Strangers suddenly know more about your innovative business plans than is possible, for example.
 If you are sure that no one in your team is leaking information, and you do not discover eavesdropping devices in your business premises during a check, there is a chance that someone is tapping your phone."

 Secure your business information